Knowledge

 Potting compounds for effective potting of electronics to protect against environmental influences, improve mechanical strength & high electrical insulation.

-Home > Knowlege > How To Remove Potting Material From A Pc Board
+Home > Knowlege > How To Remove Potting Material From A PC Board

-How To Remove Potting Material From A Pc Board
+How To Remove Potting Material From A PC Board

 Potting material can be a formidable obstacle when it comes to repairing or salvaging components from a printed circuit board (PCB).
 Whether you’re dealing with epoxy, silicone, or other encapsulating agents, knowing the right techniques to remove potting material without damaging the underlying PCB is crucial.
 In this comprehensive guide, we’ll explore various methods and tools for safely and effectively removing potting material, ensuring that you can tackle this challenge with confidence.